-(b) Authorizes the court to appoint an attorney included on the list whose name does not appear first on the list if the appointment of that attorney as an attorney ad litem is required on a complex matter because the attorney possesses relevant specialized education, training, certification, or skill.
+(b) Authorizes the court to appoint an attorney included on the list whose name does not appear first on the list or whose name is not included on the list if the appointment of that attorney as an attorney ad litem is required on a complex matter because the attorney possesses relevant specialized education, training, certification, or skill, or the appointment of that attorney as an attorney ad litem is being made pursuant to the Family Code, Health and Safety Code, or Human Resources Code.

-- (c) Requires the local administrative judge, after an attorney has been appointed as an attorney ad litem, to place that attorney's name at the end of the list. - SECTION 3.
+(c) Requires the local administrative judge, after an attorney has been appointed as an attorney ad litem, to place that attorney's name at the end of the list.

+SECTION 3.
 Requires each local administrative judge, not later than December 1, 2005, to establish a list of attorneys qualified to serve as attorney ad litem in a court for which the judge serves as local administrative judge.